Thursday, December 31, 1903

 Wednesday, July 27, 1904

 hospital.
-Reportedly he was taken there to
+He'd been taken there after May's death to

-Detroit and was transferred to Grosse Ile.
 His first name was not published.

 |